-Initial public offerings — also known as IPOs — occur when a company sells shares to the public for the first time.
-In other words, the process transforms a privately-held company into a publicly-traded company.
-Companies pursue an IPO to raise capital, pay off existing investors, and to make access to capital easier in the future.
-After the IPO, the shares trade freely in the open market between investors with the price determining the company’s value.
+Initial public offerings occur when a company sells shares to the public for the first time.
+The process transforms a privately held company into a publicly traded company.
+Companies pursue IPOs to raise capital, to pay off existing investors, and to make access to capital easier in the future.

 Investing in International IPOs

-International IPOs can be found in many different places, ranging from the traditional news media (for popular issues) to IPO-specific websites for a comprehensive list.
+News about international IPOs can be found in places ranging from the news media for popular issues to IPO websites that offer detailed lists.

-NASDAQ provides the most popular list of initial public offerings, which includes many international IPOs, as well as IPO performance metrics.
-Similarly, companies like Reuters provide IPO-specific news covering all countries around the world.
-International investors may want to keep an eye on these news outlets as a potential source for new international IPOs before diving deeper into each company before making an investment decision.
+Nasdaq provides the most popular list of IPOs.
+It includes many foreign IPOs, as well as IPO performance metrics.
+Companies such as Reuters provide IPO news covering all countries around the world.
+You may want to keep an eye on these news outlets as sources for finding new international IPOs.
+However, you should dive deeper into the details of each company before making a decision.

-Investors willing to invest after the offering occurs may also look at exchange-traded funds (ETFs) and mutual funds focused on international IPOs.
-These funds are required to report their holdings on a quarterly basis — including any new additions — which makes them a good source for a list of large and popular IPOs occurring around the world.
+Investors who are willing to invest after the offering occurs can also look at exchange-traded funds (ETFs) and mutual funds focused on foreign IPOs.
+These funds must report their holdings each quarter, including any new additions.
+This makes them good sources for a list of large and popular IPOs around the world.

 International IPO Funds

-The easiest way to invest in international IPOs is through ETFs and mutual funds, which provide access to hundreds of companies in a single security.
+The easiest way to invest in international IPOs is with ETFs and mutual funds.
+Both provide access to hundreds of companies in a single security.

-The Renaissance International IPO ETF (NYSE: IPOS) is the most popular option for investors looking for exposure to non-U.S. newly public companies ahead of their inclusion in core equity portfolios.
-Using the Renaissance International IPO Index as its underlying index, the fund includes the most economically significant newly public companies.
+The Renaissance International IPO ETF (NYSE: IPOS) is the most popular option for those looking for exposure to non-U.S. newly public companies ahead of their inclusions in core equity portfolios.
+The fund includes newly public companies using the Renaissance International IPO Index as its underlying index.

-Sizable IPOs are added on a fast entry basis and the rest are added during quarterly reviews.
+Sizable IPOs are added on a fast-entry basis.
+Others are added during quarterly reviews.
 Companies that have been public for two years are removed at the next quarterly review.

-Another popular option is the First Trust International IPO ETF (NYSE: FPXI), which is a market capitalization-weighted portfolio that measures the performance of the top 50 non-U.S. companies, including companies domiciled in emerging markets, ranked quarterly using the IPOX Global Composite Index.
-The fund has a slightly lower expense ratio of 0.7 percent, but has similarly underperformed its benchmark index.
+Another popular option is the First Trust International IPO ETF (NYSE: FPXI).
+It's a market capitalization-weighted portfolio that measures the performance of the top 50 non-U.S. companies.
+They include those that are domiciled in emerging markets.
+They're ranked quarterly using the IPOX Global Composite Index.
+The fund has an expense ratio of 0.7%.

-- Less Diversification: Many international IPO ETFs and mutual funds are concentrated in specific countries, industries, or companies depending on the way that they’re constructed, which means that they may offer limited diversification.
+Many international IPO ETFs and mutual funds are focused on certain countries, industries, or companies.
+It can depend on the way they’re constructed.
+This means they may offer limited diversification.

-- High Expenses: International IPO ETFs often have higher expense ratios than traditional index funds due to the active nature of identifying initial public offerings and keeping the portfolio rebalanced on a regular basis.
+Foreign IPO ETFs often have higher expense ratios than traditional index funds due to the active nature of identifying them and keeping the portfolio rebalanced.